Tolls in France

 - A4 motorway (Paris-Strasbourg): Boulay exit

-According to the French motorway operator Sanef, the system is to be installed on the A13 by 2027 and will make the toll stations on the route between Paris and Caen redundant.
+According to the French motorway operator Sanef, the system is to be installed on the A13 by the end of 2024 and will make the toll stations on the route between Paris and Caen redundant.

 Amount of the motorway toll: vehicle categories